espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 **Function:**

-Upgrade OTA the latest version of firmware via TCP/SSL from the server.
+Upgrade OTA the latest version of firmware via TCP from the server in blocking mode.

 **Command:**